joshpeterson/summa/book/third_part_of_the_summa_theologica/treatise_on_the_sacraments/of_matrimony_as_a_sacrament/prologue.md

 (2) Whether it ought to have been instituted before sin was committed?
 (3) Whether it confers grace?
 (4) Whether carnal intercourse belongs to the integrity of matrimony?

+* Whether Matrimony Is A Sacrament?
+* Whether This Sacrament Ought To Have Been Instituted Before Sin Was Committed?
+* Whether Matrimony Confers Grace?
+* Whether Carnal Intercourse Is An Integral Part Of This Sacrament?